uaineteine/GitPusher/README.md

 ##### Building with Linux:

-Open terminal/cmd and use .NET core to build with:
+Open terminal and use .NET core to build with:

 ```
 dotnet publish -c release -r ubuntu.16.04-x64 --self-contained